0xconix/external-adapters-art-transfer/README.md

 Finally, our main smart contract will call the second one to mint the new generated image.

-**We hope that our project will help other developers to create and use their own external adapter with the avalanche exosystem.**
+**We hope that our project will help other developers to create and use their own external adapter within the avalanche ecosystem.**

 ### What is neural style transfer ?